department-of-veterans-affairs/caseflow/docs/tech-specs/2020-08-19-convert-travel-board-hearing-to-video-or-virtual-hearing-request.md

 ### A user has actions available from the case details page

-When a user with the `"Admin Intake"`, `"Build HearSched"` or `"Edit HearSched"` roles visits the case details page for a legacy appeal with a Travel Board hearing request, we will create (if it doesn't already exist) a typical schedule hearing task tree, with a `ChangeHearingRequestTypeTask` as the child of the `ScheduleHearingTask`.
+When a user with the `"Admin Intake"`, `"Build HearSched"`, or `"Edit HearSched"` roles visits the case details page for a legacy appeal with a Travel Board hearing request, we will create (if it doesn't already exist) a typical schedule hearing task tree, with a `ChangeHearingRequestTypeTask` as the child of the `ScheduleHearingTask`.
 The task tree will look like this:

 ```
                                                 ┌────────────────────────┐